Staying Safe While Painting: Tips for Professional Painters

 Proper Ladder Safety When Painting

-Place the base of the ladder 1 foot away from the wall for every 4 feet of height.
-So if you're climbing 20 feet up, the base should be at least 5 feet from the wall.
-Secure the ladder in place by staking it to the ground or tying it off.
-For extra stability, you can invest in ladder levelers or ladder feet to prevent slipping.
+Follow the 4-to-1 rule: place the base of the ladder 1 foot away from the wall for every 4 feet of height.
+Secure the ladder by tying it off or staking it.
+For added stability, consider ladder levelers or anti-slip feet.

-Always maintain three points of contact with the ladder at a time, like two hands and one foot or two feet and one hand.
-Never carry tools or materials in your hands while climbing.
-Instead, use a tool belt or rope to raise supplies once you've reached the top.
+Maintain three points of contact at all times—two hands and one foot, or two feet and one hand.
+Never climb while carrying tools; use a belt or rope to lift supplies once you’re in position.

 Preventing Falls and Other Hazards